mijtsma/mijtsma.github.io/_pages/about.md

 * April 2024: My students presented their research at Ohio's Advanced Air Mobility Symposium
 * November 2023: Abhinay presented during the graduate colloquium on his dissertation research titled "Building Safe and Efficient Joint Cognitive Systems Using Modeling and Simulation"!
 * October 2023: Awarded a new research grant from the Federal Aviation Administration (FAA) on "Pilot Interactions with Advanced Flight Deck Technologies"!
-* October 2023: PhD student Connor Kannally presented a paper at the Human Factors and Ergonomics' Annual Meeting in Washington DC
+* October 2023: PhD student Connor Kannally presented a paper at the Human Factors and Ergonomics Society's Annual Meeting in Washington DC
 * October 2023: I gave a seminar at Rutgers University Department of Industrial Systems Engineering
 * August 2023: We received a NASA Phase-2 SBIR award for our research with Mosaic ATM on Advanced Air Mobility
 * July 2023: I was a speaker at 2023's AIAA Intelligent Systems workshop